bartkozik/TimeTrackerSolution/README.md

-TimeTracker is ToDo App designed in Java Script.
+TimeTracker is ToDo App designed in Java Script and HTML.